Understanding Strength Plateaus

 Strategy 1: Strategic Deload Weeks

-The most overlooked solution to plateaus is backing off.
+One of the most overlooked solutions is backing off strategically.
 A deload week reduces training volume and intensity to allow your body to recover from accumulated fatigue.

 What Is a Deload Week?